MicrosoftDocs/azure-docs/articles/automation/automation-invoke-runbook-from-omsla-alert.md

 ## Calling a runbook using a webhook

 A webhook allows you to start a particular runbook in Azure Automation through a single HTTP request.
 Before configuring the [Log Analytics alert](../log-analytics/log-analytics-alerts.md#alert-rules) to call the runbook using a webhook as an alert action, you need to first create a webhook for the runbook that will be called using this method.
-Review and follow the steps in the [create a webhook](automation-webhooks.md#creating-a-webhook) article and remember to record the webhook URL so that you can reference it while configuring the alert rule.
+Perform the steps in the [create a webhook](automation-webhooks.md#creating-a-webhook) article, and remember to record the webhook URL so you can reference it while configuring the alert rule.

 ## Calling a runbook directly